The Man Who Built a Purple Pool

 Prologue

-On his first day of kindergarten, he had dreamt about Superman.
-He remembered carrying his Superman lunchbox up to his teacher and explaining to her how the Superman character could fly, even though he was a human.
-Tom said that Superman’s extra-long red cape let lots of air underneath it and lifted Superman into the sky all the way up to the clouds and, when Superman touched the clouds, he floated just like they did – smooth and easy and in a direction that was best for them.
-But Tom’s teacher didn’t want Tom to get the wrong idea about the world.
-She didn’t want Tom to think that people or Superman could fly like clouds.
-She leaned down and told Tom that Superman couldn’t really fly.
-Tom leaned forward and told her she couldn’t really imagine.
+On his first day of kindergarten, Tom remembered spending the morning daydreaming about the Superman character on this lunchbox.
+He walked to his teacher and started to explain to her how Superman could fly.
+He said that Superman’s extra-long red cape let lots of air underneath it and lifted Superman into the sky, way up to the clouds and, when Superman touched the clouds, he floated just like they did – smooth and easy and in a direction that was best for them.

 And that was almost it.
 That was almost the end of Tom’s story.
 The rest of this book was almost full of blank pages because after high school, Tom figured he would just choose a college, get a degree, maybe a graduate degree, make his way into some corporate cubical, and start to calculate derivatives on how to derive more money for company profit sake.
 That’s it.
 That’s all.
 A story told in three paragraphs.